The Lactation team

 The RPA Newborn Care team recognises that breast milk is the optimal food for babies, particularly the sick and preterm.
 The neonatal intensive care and special care nurseries at RPA have provided a specialist high risk lactation service since 1983 and the service when commenced was probably the first of its kind in Australia.

-The lactation team consists of two registered nurses with graduate qualifications in midwifery and / or neonatal nursing and child health.
-Both nurses are clinical nurse specialists and have extensive experience in neonatal intensive care and are certified with the International Board of Lactation Consultants (IBLC).
+The lactation team consists of four registered nurses with graduate qualifications in midwifery and / or neonatal nursing and child health.
+All lactation consultants have extensive experience in neonatal care and are certified with the International Board of Lactation Consultants (IBLC).
 The team has presented its work at both national and international lactation forums and provides a resource for many midwives and nurses working with high risk families and infants.

 In collaboration with the medical / nursing team in the neonatal intensive care unit the lactation service is committed to supporting mothers in their goal to initiate and establish a milk supply for their high risk infant.
 The lactation team provides support and guidance for the mothers and infants in the neonatal nurseries and also provides a referral and consultation service for the medical / nursing team seven days per week.